epics-extensions/EPNix/docs/nixos-services/user-guides/pre-requisites.md

+# Pre-requisites

-## Pre-requisites
+## NixOS flake

-- Having a NixOS machine with a flake configuration.
+One prerequisite is having a NixOS machine with a flake configuration.

 If you’re not sure how to do this, you can follow the {doc}`../tutorials/archiver-appliance` tutorial,